 Using time and money efficiently are top priorities for most businesses.
 The challenge usually lies in finding the right balance between saving resources and providing a top notch experience, especially when it comes to customer support.
 Naturally, that’s where live chat comes in...

-As a business owner faster lead generation, efficiency and saving both time and money should sound interesting, right?
-Many people associate live chat with the B2C sector and e-shops - you know, that chat window that pops up, available for questions and complaints.
-That definitely is one purpose of live chat, but it can be a whole lot more - a lead generator, a goal measurer and a targeting marketing solution.
+For business owners, faster lead generation, efficiency and saving both time and money should sound interesting, right?
+Many people associate live chat with the B2C sector and ecommerce - you know, that chat window that pops up, available for questions and complaints.
+This is definitely one purpose of live chat, but it can be a whole lot more - a lead generator, a goal measurer and a marketing solution for targeting.

 The interaction between businesses and consumers has completely changed, due to the increase in mobile usage and the rise in digital.